South Dakota Megan's Law

 Being named after Megan Kanka, Megan's Law was enacted into federal law in 1995.
 Megan's Law makes it mandatory for every state

-have a system in place for informing the public when a sexual offender is moves into their area.
+put a method in place for notifying the general public when a sexual offender is relocated into their community.

-Megan was just seven years old when a previously convicted sex offender that resided accross the street from her family, kidnapped,
+Megan was just seven years old when a previous sex offender that lived accross the street from her family, abducted,

-rapped, and murdered her.
-It was determined that had her family or other local residents had been alerted that a previous
+violently rapped, and killed her.
+It was concluded that had her family or other community members had been aware that a repeated

-sexual offender was living in their neighborhood, this heinous act would've been thwarted.
+sexual predator was living in their community, this crime would have been thwarted.
 On that train of thought, the U.S. Congress

-Ever since the law has been put into effect, South Dakota has strived to protect its offering the most up to date information
+Ever since the law has been enacted, South Dakota has strived to protect its public by providing the most up to date information

-relevant to previous sexual offenders and their place of residence.
-The bill has confirmed that while sexual offenses are still a
+regarding past sex offenders and their whereabouts.
+The law has shown that though sexual assaults are still a

-occuring in the United States, acts committed by past offenders are on a downturn.
+occuring in this country, offenses committed by past offenders are on a regression.

-The information attainable by the enactment of Megan's Law has proven to be a critical benefit in keeping one's family
+The information obtainable with the enactment of Megan's Law has proven to be a signifcant asset in keeping one's family

-safe from the dangers of sexual offenses.
-Being updated on information that is relevant to you an your family is imperative.
+guarded from the dangers of sexual misconduct.
+Getting up to date on information that is pertinent to you an your family is imperative.
 We are

-devoted to assuring that ordinary citizens accurate information in a timely way.
+dedicated to assuring that retrieve correct information in a timely manner.
 Our database covers

-the entire Country and can be search by State, County, City, or Zip Code.
-Just include your area into the search box, and access the data you want now!
+the entire United States and can be search by State, County, City, or Zip Code.
+Just include your area into the search box, and access the data you need now!

 Make your FREE search now, and find out how many of South Dakota's Offenders are living close to your own home.